-More than half of humanity – 4.2 billion people – lives in cities today and by 2050, it is estimated that more than six out of ten people will be city dwellers.
+More than half of humanity – 4.2 billion people – lives in cities today and by 2030, it is estimated that six out of ten people will be city dwellers.
 By 2030, the world is projected to have 43 megacities with more than 10 million inhabitants each, most of them in developing regions.
 However, some of the fastest-growing urban agglomerations are cities with fewer than 1 million inhabitants, many of them located in Asia and Africa.
 While one in eight people live in 33 megacities worldwide, close to half of the world’s urban dwellers reside in much smaller settlements with fewer than 500,000 inhabitants.
 The world’s cities occupy just 3% of the planet’s land but account for 60-80% of all energy consumption and 75% of the planet’s carbon emissions.
 Rapid urbanisation is exerting pressure on fresh water supplies, sewage, the living environment and public health.
 Our rapidly growing urban world is experiencing congestion, a lack of basic services, a shortage of adequate housing, and declining infrastructure.
 More than thirty percent of the world’s urban population lives in slums, and in Sub-Saharan Africa, over half of all city dwellers are slum dwellers.

 Why is this important?